-Ternion Quartet is fronted by two amazing artists, alto saxophonist Silke Eberhard (risingstar, DownBeat Magazine 2015 & 2017), and trombonist Geoffroy De Masure (professor at The Jazz Institute of Berlin), and is brilliantly supported, buoyed and propelled by Ms. Iversen and long-time friend and colleague from NYC, German-born drummer Roland Schneider.
+Ternion Quartet is fronted by two amazing improvisors, alto saxophonist Silke Eberhard (risingstar, DownBeat Magazine 2015 & 2017) and trombonist Geoffroy De Masure (professor at The Jazz Institute of Berlin), and is brilliantly supported, buoyed and propelled by Ms. Iversen and friend and colleague from NYC, the German-born drummer Roland Schneider.

-Ternion Quartet’s sophomore album, Invincible Nimbus (May 10, 2019, but available for pre-order now), which showcases an ensemble of highly-creative, accomplished artists utterly in tune and musically enamored with one another, stretching out their seemingly inexhaustible imaginations, is about selflessness and being open to dialogue.
+Ternion Quartet’s sophomore album, Invincible Nimbus (May 10, 2019), which showcases an ensemble of highly-creative, accomplished artists utterly in tune and musically enamored with one another, stretching out their seemingly inexhaustible imaginations, is about selflessness and being open to dialogue.

 Selected press on Invincible Nimbus: